dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ### Other operations on Church-encoded data types

 Recursive data types such as lists and trees support certain useful operations such as `concat`, `join`, or `traverse`.
 Normally, those operations are implemented via recursive code.
-To use those operations in Dhall, we need to avoid using recursion and instead work directly with Church-encoded data.
+To use those operations in Dhall, we need to avoid using recursion and instead use the Church-encoded data (that is, a fold-like function) as the provider of iteration.
 Let us show some examples of how this can be done.

 #### Concatenating and reversing non-empty lists